Skip to content

 Write drain on shutdown

-Reads are not drained; they're safe to abandon.
+Reads are not drained; they're safe to abandon mid-scan.

 Parallel scan workers

-For any find/count/aggregate without an index, scan_shards() spawns THREADS parallel workers (default = number of online CPUs).
+For any find / count / aggregate without an index, the scan path spawns THREADS parallel workers (default 4 × nproc).
 Each worker:

 Aggregates accumulate into per-thread counters and fold at the end.
 No shared lock in the hot loop.

-For indexed multi-criteria, parallel_indexed_count / parallel_indexed_agg walk the primary index's hits in parallel, with each worker filtering the remaining criteria against its slice.
+For indexed multi-criteria, the planner walks the primary index's hits in parallel via parallel_for, with each worker filtering remaining criteria against its slice.
+AND-intersect (PRIMARY_INTERSECT) builds candidate KeySets in parallel — one per indexed leaf — then intersects them lock-free via xxh128-keyed open addressing.

 Parallel index build

-cmd_add_indexes with multiple fields does a single shard scan and emits tuples to per-field sort buffers in parallel.
+cmd_add_indexes with multiple fields does a single kf-and-seg scan and emits tuples to per-field sort buffers in parallel.
 Then runs one worker per indexed field (idx_build_field_worker) — each worker buckets entries by idx-shard locally and merges them sequentially.
-Replaces the pre-2026.05.1 dispatch shape (14 fields × 16 idx-shards = 224 tasks) with a flat 14-task fan-out — fewer queue contention points, same total work.
+Replaces the pre-2026.05.1 dispatch shape (14 fields × N idx-shards = 100+ tasks) with a flat 14-task fan-out — fewer queue contention points, same total work.

 Statement timeout